myna/help/api/index.md

 ## Securing Your Connection

 Myna's API is available over both secure (HTTPS) and unsecure connections.
-You should use SSL encrypted requests as described in the section on [authentication](authentication.html).
+The section on [authentication](authentication.html) goes into more detail on when you should use one or the other.
 Note that cross-domain requests from a web browser should match the protocol (HTTP or HTTPS) used by the page the browser is displaying to avoid security warnings.